codurance/site/_posts/2016-05-11-aws-lambdas.md

 The programming model for the lambdas consists of **Handler, Context Object, Logging and Exceptions**.
 These are described [here](http://docs.aws.amazon.com/lambda/latest/dg/programming-model-v2.html).
 Lambda must not hold state because they are brought up and down and replicated as needed.
 Persistent state should be stored in a service that is outside the lifecycle of the lambda such as Amazon DynamoDB, S3 etc.

-First of all follow the instructions [here](http://docs.aws.amazon.com/lambda/latest/dg/setup.html) to setup an AWS Account and AWS Command-line Interface and note down you account id.
+First of all follow the instructions [here](http://docs.aws.amazon.com/lambda/latest/dg/setup.html) to setup an AWS Account and AWS Command-line Interface and note down your account id.

 ### Step 1: The Code
 The most basic lambda will look like the following in Python: